dantrainor/puppet-openshift/README.md

 - openshift tc max bandwidth
 - openshift tc user share

-Four special Class Paramaters exist to designate the purpose of a Host.
+Four special Class Parameters exist to designate the purpose of a Host.
 They can be set on a per-Host group basis.
-The following are true/false Paramaters which define the purpose of a system, e.g. Broker, Node, BSN and/or Console:
+The following are true/false Parameters which define the purpose of a system, e.g. Broker, Node, BSN and/or Console:
 - broker
 - node
 - bsn